-As a large regional city Geelong has a thriving entertainment scene, quality hospitality venues (you can get a good coffee!) and some seriously cool places to shop.
+As a large regional city Geelong has a thriving entertainment scene, quality hospitality venues and some seriously cool places to shop.

 Food and drink ranges from casual coffee shops with alfresco facilities and pubs with bistros to trendy bars and top class restaurants.

 Stretching from Eastern Beach around to Rippleside, the area incorporates many restaurants and cafes on the water's edge.
 There are places for kids to play, from open grassy areas to some of the biggest and best playgrounds in the region.

 Over 100 sculptured bollards are installed around the Geelong waterfront.
 The bollards chronicle characters from the city's past and present, including dapper young ladies in neck-to-knee bathing costumes, 1930s lifesavers, a Geelong footballer, jaunty sailors, fishermen and a town band.
 View the bollard trail.

 There are kids attractions including the carousel, a miniature train ride and a skate park.
 Seasonally there are also bungee trampolines and a giant Ferris Wheel.